SilvioGiancola/TrackingNet-devkit/README.md

 You can download the whole dataset by running:

 `python download_TrackingNet.py --trackingnet_dir <trackingnet_dir>`

-## Download the zipped sequences / annotations only `--data`

-To download all the zipped files:

-`python download_TrackingNet.py --trackingnet_dir <trackingnet_dir> --data zips`

-To download all the annotation files:

-`python download_TrackingNet.py --trackingnet_dir <trackingnet_dir> --data anno`

-## Download a specific chunk of the dataset (TEST / TRAIN from 0 to 11) `--chunk`

-To download the testing set only:

-`python download_TrackingNet.py --trackingnet_dir <trackingnet_dir> --chunk Test`

-To download the training set only:

-`python download_TrackingNet.py --trackingnet_dir <trackingnet_dir> --chunk Train`

-To download a few chunk of the training set only (here chunks 0, 2, 4 and 11):

-`python download_TrackingNet.py --trackingnet_dir <trackingnet_dir> --chunk 0,2,4,11`

-## Combination of the 2 previous options

-To download the annotations for a few chunk of the training set only:

-`python download_TrackingNet.py --trackingnet_dir <trackingnet_dir> --data anno --chunk 0,2,4,11`
+### Optional parameters:
+  - `--trackingnet_dir`: path where to download the TrackingNet dataset
+  - `--data` select the data to download (sequences: `--data zips` / annotations: `--data anno`)
+  - `--chunk` select the chunk to download (testing set: `--chunk Test` / training set: `--chunk Train` / selected chunks: `--chunk 0,2,4,11`)

-Please look at `python download_TrackingNet.py --help` for more details.
-Note that we are not providing the annotations for the testing set.
+Please look at `python download_TrackingNet.py --help` for more details on the optional parameters.

-## Disclaimer
+### Disclaimer

-In case an error such as `Permission denied: https://drive.google.com/uc?id=<ID>, Maybe you need to change permission over 'Anyone with the link'?` occurs, check your internet connection and run again the script.
+In case an error such as `Permission denied: https://drive.google.com/uc?id=<ID>, Maybe you need to change permission over 'Anyone with the link'?` occurs, please check your internet connection and run again the script.
-The script will not overwrite the previous sequences of videos that are already downloaded.
+The script will not overwrite the previous sequences of videos if are already completely downloaded.